 DfE’s £20m spike cash helps buy 9,000 student places

-With teenage numbers climbing sharply, colleges in northern England are using emergency cash to buy new buildings and convert classrooms to workshops.
+With student numbers climbing sharply, colleges in northern England are using emergency cash to buy new buildings and convert classrooms to workshops

-With teenage numbers climbing sharply, colleges in northern England are using emergency cash to buy new buildings and convert classrooms to workshops.
+With student numbers climbing sharply, colleges in northern England are using emergency cash to buy new buildings and convert classrooms to workshops

 28 Nov 2025, 10:15